Amazon is a company that’s drunk on profits and market share.

 Yet as the company adds clean energy in bits and pieces, it’s also aggressively pursuing opportunities to help the oil and gas industries.

-According to a recent expose in Gizmodo, Amazon has been pitching its technology as a way to help fossil fuel companies automate their operations to save them money.
-And, just last month, Andrew Jassy, the CEO of Amazon Web Services, went to the premier conference of the oil and gas industry to pitch the company’s services to increase oil and gas exploration.
+According to an expose in Gizmodo, Amazon has been pitching its technology as a way to help fossil fuel companies automate their operations to save them money.
+And, in early 2019, Andrew Jassy, the CEO of Amazon Web Services, went to the premier conference of the oil and gas industry to pitch the company’s services to increase oil and gas exploration.

 So, Amazon’s approach to energy is clear: power the company’s servers off fossil fuels for years and only move to clean energy when the price is right.
 At the same time, seek lucrative contracts with dirty energy companies to keep the fossil fuels flowing.